build-trust/ockam-website/src/content/learn/blog/zero_ipo.md

 ## Metrics

-To gauge awareness we track web page views on Ockam.io, GitHub stars, social media mentions, followers and, most importantly, applications to join our team.
+To gauge awareness we track activity including page views on ockam.io, 'contact us' webform inquiries, GitHub stars, social media mentions, followers and, most importantly, applications to join our team.

 # OSS Community

 ## Motion

+This is a critically important step in our progression to IPO.
+Building Ockam's community is a never-ending endeavor.
+It takes years of focus and unrelenting attention to get this step right.
+For example, Kafka spent it's first 5 years in this phase as an Apache project before Confluent was started.

 We have three code interfaces to Ockam, which means that there are three different personas in our community:

 **Application layer developers**

-Ockam’s users build systems and applications with our simple APIs, daemon downloads, and hosted cloud services.
+Ockam’s users build systems and applications with our simple APIs, OckamD binary downloads, and hosted cloud services.

 To simplify what’s going on at this stage, we create packages that any developer can grab in the middle of the night, on the other side of the world, and get a quick win for their demo day at work.
 You’ve got a job to be done, and we’ve got a simple solution for you.
 You can get it right now and we will measure your time to a technical-win in the scale of minutes.